Skip to main content

 The interest rate on existing debt adds another layer.
 A company locked into low fixed rates faces less near term pressure.
 One rolling over variable rate obligations in a rising rate environment faces more.
 The headline debt to equity ratio alone cannot capture this nuance.
 That is why experienced analysts look at multiple financial metrics together.
 No single number tells the full story of a company risk profile.

 The ValueMarkers platform calculates the debt to equity ratio for thousands of publicly traded stocks.
-Investors can filter by leverage levels.
+Investors can filter by use levels.
 They can compare ratios against sector averages and find companies where the balance between debt and equity fits their risk tolerance.

 Frequently Asked Questions